2022 United States Senate elections: California

 Incumbent Democrat Alex Padilla took office on January 20, 2021.
 He was appointed by Governor Gavin Newsom following the resignation of incumbent Democrat Kamala Harris on January 18, 2021, in advance of her swearing-in as Vice President of the United States.

 Due to a rule change, there were two ballot items for the same seat: a general election, to elect a Class 3 senator to a full term beginning with the 118th United States Congress, sworn in on January 3, 2023, and a special election, to fill that seat for the final weeks of the 117th Congress.
 Padilla ran in both races, as did the Republican nominee, attorney Mark Meuser.
 Padilla defeated Meuser in both races, winning election to his first full term.

 Colorado

-Two-term Democrat Michael Bennet took office on January 21, 2009, after being appointed by then Colorado governor Bill Ritter to replace outgoing Democrat Ken Salazar, who was nominated by President Barack Obama to serve as United States secretary of the interior.
+Two-term Democrat Michael Bennet took office on January 21, 2009, after being appointed by then Colorado governor Bill Ritter to replace outgoing Democrat Ken Salazar, who was nominated by then president Barack Obama to serve as United States secretary of the interior.
 He had narrowly won reelection bids, in 2010 to his first full term, with 48.08% of the vote, and, in 2016 to his second, with 49.97% of the vote.

 In the Republican primary, construction company owner Joe O'Dea defeated state representative Ron Hanks.

 Bennet defeated O'Dea, winning election to his third full term.